volatiletech/sqlboiler/README.md

 #### Skipping Automatic Timestamps

-If for a given query you do not want timestamp columns to be updated then you can use `boil.SkipTimestamps` on the context you pass in to the query to prevent them from being updated.
+If for a given query you do not want timestamp columns to be re-computed prior to an insert or update then you can use `boil.SkipTimestamps` on the context you pass in to the query to prevent them from being updated.

+Keep in mind this has no effect on whether or not the column is included in the insert/update, it simply stops them from being set to `time.Now()` in the struct before being sent to the database (if they were going to be sent).

 #### Overriding Automatic Timestamps